cjeng8771/offset_estimation/README.md

   * Use the offset values to estimate the distributed clock time offset at each SHOUT receiver used in the experiment.
   * Analyze the least square error and root mean squared error (RMSE) for each link's estimation in comparison to the true calculated offsets.

+### Additional Notes to Understand the Offset Estimation Results
-Because SHOUT collects TX/RX data from each link four times, there are four repetitions/trials (referred to as `repNum` in the code) for each link to provide more context for the estimation and inference.
+1. Because SHOUT collects TX/RX data from each link four times, there are four repetitions/trials (referred to as `repNum` in the code) for each link to provide more context for the estimation and inference.

-Note: Running the Jupyter Notebook will create 8 files in its parent folder.
+2. Running the Jupyter Notebook will create 8 files in its parent folder.
 Four files entitled `col_#.txt` and four files entitled `snr_#.txt`.
 These files hold the offset data and SNR data for each link, respectively, with the files numbered by `repNum`.